 As big as anime was in America in the Sixties, it apparently was even bigger in Australia at that time, where even live action Japanese shows appeared.
 Indeed, anime that never made their way to America actually aired in Australia at the time (Ken the Wolf Boy is an example of this).
 In fact the first Japanese show to air in Australia was the live action show The Samurai.
 Well into the Seventies, anime series continued to air on Australian television.

 Of course, this was not the case in America.
 The Seventies would see a dearth of anime on America television.
-Only Gatchaman (which aired in much altered form as Battle of the Planets in the United States) and Space Battleship Yamato (which was renamed Star Blazers in America) would find their way to America in the Seventies.
+Only Gatchaman (which aired in much altered form as Battle of the Planets in the United States) and Space Battleship Yamato (which was renamed Star Blazers in America), and the aforementioned Princess Knight would find their way to America in the Seventies.
 Regardless, the anime series of the Sixties were not forgotten, and many of them had a lasting impact on American pop culture.
 Astro Boy was referenced in the film 28 Days.
 With regards to the Lion King controversy, Kimba the White Lion was referenced in The Simpsons episode "Round Springfield."
 References to Speed Racer are even more prevalent, appearing in everything from the movies Slap Shot and Pulp Fiction to the TV show Scrubs.
 Fortunately, some of the old anime shows are even available on DVD.
 Astro Boy, Gigantor, and Speed Racer have all had DVD releases.